ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean.md

   :::
 - Choose a `datacenter` region nearest your audience, for example, `New York`.
 - **OPTIONAL:** Select additional options, for example, `[x] IPv6`.
-- Add your SSH key
+- 添加 your SSH key
   ::: tip
   We recommend you `add your SSH key` for better security.
   :::